venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/uart_echo_dma_lld.md

 UART Console:
 \code
-This is uart echo test DMA blocking mode
+This is uart echo test DMA non-blocking mode
 Receives 8 characters then echo's back.
 Please input..
 12345678
 All tests have passed!!